-As you step into the sauna, you immediately feel the tension fading away and your muscles relaxing.
+As you step into the sauna, you immediately feel the tension fading and your muscles relaxing.
 Within just a few minutes, your body starts to flush out toxins, initiating a transformative experience.

 Your heartbeat accelerates, mimicking the effects of a cardiovascular workout.
 This calorie-burning process also dilates your blood vessels, triggering the ‘inflammatory cascade.’
 As a result, your heart rate doubles from its resting beat.

 Soon, feel-good chemicals like dopamine are released, and stress vanishes entirely.
 Sore muscles and joints relax and soothe as blood vessels dilate, enhancing blood circulation.

 At this point, your skin is cleansed of bacteria, and dead cells are replaced.
 After about 15 minutes, you start craving a cold rinse to rejuvenate your body.

 As you wash away the dead skin cells, your skin feels soft and glowing.
 Now, you’re ready for the best sleep of your life.